msainsburydale/NeuralEstimators.jl/docs/src/index.md

 NeuralEstimators.jl facilitates neural methods for parameter inference in scenarios where simulation from the model is feasible.
 These methods are **likelihood-free** and **amortised**, in the sense that, once the neural networks are trained on simulated data, they enable rapid inference across arbitrarily many observed data sets in a fraction of the time required by conventional approaches.

-The package supports neural Bayes estimators (NBEs), which transform data into point summaries of the posterior distribution; neural posterior estimators (NPEs), which perform approximate posterior inference via KL-divergence minimisation; and neural ratio estimators (NREs), which approximate the likelihood-to-evidence ratio and thereby enable frequentist or Bayesian inference through various downstream algorithms.
+The package supports neural posterior estimators (NPEs), which approximate the full posterior distribution using generative neural networks; neural Bayes estimators (NBEs), which transform data into functionals (e.g., point summaries) of the posterior distribution; and neural ratio estimators (NREs), which approximate the likelihood-to-evidence ratio and thereby enable flexible Bayesian or frequentist inference.

 User-friendliness is a central focus of the package, which is designed to minimise "boilerplate" code while preserving complete flexibility in the neural-network architecture and other workflow components.
 The package accommodates any model for which simulation is feasible by allowing users to define their model implicitly through simulated data.